subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This implies that even at very low temperatures, for example for $\beta = 0.9999$, we can still make $n$ large enough so the the correlation goes to zero.
 From this we can conclude that there is no phase transition in the 1-D Ising model for non-zero temperature values, i.e., it does not exhibit the phenomenon of spontaneous magnetisation in the absence of an external magnetic field.

-### Ising Model for More than One Dimension: Phase Transitions
+### Ising Model for Two or more Dimensions: Phase Transitions

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat8.png)